Google Translate Disclaimer

 Canada's political system has three main components:

 Canada's system of government has three branches of Parliament; Governor General, House of Commons and the Senate, that debate laws before they vote on them.
-The monarch appoints the Governor General as her representative on the advice of the Prime Minister.
+The monarch appoints the Governor General as his representative on the advice of the Prime Minister.
 Governor General appoints the senators to represent regions on the advice of the Prime Minister.
 The members of the House of Commons, however, are elected by the people to represent them in their ridings, therefore creating a parliamentary democracy.

 This system of "responsible government" means the ministers must retain the confidence of a majority of the elected members in the House of Commons (federal) or Legislative Assembly (provincial).

-There are two concurrent jurisdictions in Canada: the central government in Ottawa and the ten provincial governments.
+There are two concurrent jurisdictions in Canada: the central government in Ottawa and the 10 provincial governments.
 These jurisdictions are "co-sovereign," in that each has exclusive constitutional responsibilities as well as some shared ones; together they make up the Canadian State.
 The three territories, while receiving their authority from the Parliament of Canada, have been granted the right to exercise many powers similar to those of provinces and their form of government continues to evolve.

-The Lieutenant Governor is the representative of The Queen in Saskatchewan; this position is non-partisan and apolitical.
+The Lieutenant Governor is the representative of The King in Saskatchewan; this position is non-partisan and apolitical.
 The Lieutenant Governor acts on the advice of the Premier and the government, but has the right to advise, to encourage, and to warn.

 One of the Lieutenant Governor's responsibilities is to ensure that Saskatchewan always has a Premier.
 The Lieutenant Governor presides over the swearing-in of the Premier, the Chief Justice of Saskatchewan, and cabinet ministers.
 The Lieutenant Governor summons, prorogues, and dissolves the Saskatchewan Legislative Assembly, delivers the Speech from the Throne and gives Royal Assent to acts of the Legislative Assembly.
 The Lieutenant Governor signs official documents and meets with the Premier.